slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A government that is big enough to give you all you want is big enough to take it all away."
 -- Barry Goldwater*

+> *"The closer the collapse of an empire, the crazier its laws."
+-- Cicero*

-### On inequality
+### On inequality and taxes

+> *"A tax is a fine for doing well.
+A fine is a tax for doing wrong."
+-- Mark Twain*

+> *"A conservative is a fellow who thinks a rich man should have a fair deal."
+-- Frank Dane*

+> *"Favors granted always become defined as rights."
+-- Saul Alinsky*

 > *"The worst form of inequality is to try to make unequal things equal."
 -- Aristotle*

-> *"Favors granted always become defined as rights."
--- Saul Alinsky*

-> *"A conservative is a fellow who thinks a rich man should have a fair deal."
--- Frank Dane*

 > *"The comfort of the rich depends upon an abundant supply of the poor."
 -- Voltaire*

+### On war

+> *"War does not determine who is right - only who is left."
+-- Bertrand Russell*

+> *"Summer grass, all that’s left of warrior’s dreams."
+-- Basho*

+> *"To destroy war, destroy patriotism."
+-- Leo Tolstoy*

+> *"Men destroy each other during war, themselves during peacetime."
+-- Nassim Taleb*